 What are the benefits/side effects of these medications?Will these medications interact with other medications, over-the-counter products, or dietary or herbal supplements I am already taking for other conditions?

 How soon after my heart attack can I begin exercising?

-What type of exercise is best?How much should I be exercising?How do I get started with an exercise program?Are there other dietary changes I should make?
-How do I go about it?Should I stop drinking alcohol?How can I find help to quit smoking?Do I need to lose weight?
+What type of exercise is best?How much should I be exercising?How do I get started with an exercise program?Do I have to change my diet?
+If so, how do I go about it?Should I stop drinking alcohol?How can I find help to quit smoking?Do I need to lose weight?
 If so, how much?How soon after my heart attack is it safe to have sex?